Securities Attorneys for Promissory Note Arbitration Cases

 The reasons this provision is included are obvious.
 While most employees are at-will employees, brokerage firms still want this arrangement to be spelled out so that the employee cannot later argue that the brokerage firm made promises of employment for a specified period of time.
 Although there is case law that claims FINRA arbitration agreement changes a broker’s at-will relationship with a brokerage firm to “something else,” requiring justification for a discharge (see, e.g. Paine Webber v.
 Agron, 49 F. 3d.
 347, 352 (8th Cir.
 1994)), “at-will” provisions are generally enforced.

-(2) Promissory Notes also almost always provide for the broker being obligated to reimburse the brokerage firm for any costs of collection in the event of default (including attorney’s fees and costs).
-Although many states require that an attorney fees provision be reciprocal (meaning that the broker would be entitled to his/her attorneys’ fees if he/she disputes the debt and ultimately prevails), the provision in the promissory notes will not be drafted that way, and a broker should be aware that they may be on the hook for the brokerage firm’s attorney’s fees if they fail to repay their prior employer.
+(2) Promissory notes also almost always provide for the broker to be obligated to reimburse the brokerage firm for any costs of collection in the event of default including attorney’s fees and costs.
+Although many states require that an attorney fees provision be reciprocal, the provision in the promissory notes will not be drafted that way.
+A broker should be aware that they may be on the hook for the brokerage firm’s attorney’s fees if they fail to repay their prior employer.

-(3) Similarly, the Notes also generally provide for interest to accrue both while the broker remains with the brokerage firm and after default.
-As such, if the broker is in default and is considering settling, it is better to do so sooner rather than later.
+(3) Similarly, the notes also generally provide for interest to accrue both while the broker remains with the brokerage firm and after default.
+So, if the broker is in default and is considering settling, it is better to do so sooner rather than later.

 “The Lender shall have the right, upon default, without notice, to withhold any monies payable by it to the Borrower, as commissions or otherwise or from any amounts payable under any non-qualified deferred compensation or similar arrangement sponsored by the Lender, and to withhold other monies, securities, commodities or other properties of the Borrower which may at any time be in the possession of the Lender for any purpose; and to apply such monies, etc., to satisfy the indebtedness due under this Note.
 The Borrower hereby authorizes and consents to the aforementioned deductions.”

-Depending on the broker’s separate customer agreements, these restrictions may apply to joint accounts in addition to individual accounts, and if the financial advisor leaves his/her employer owing money on a promissory note and with money in a brokerage account held by their employer, the brokerage firm is likely to restrict that account.
+Depending on the broker’s separate customer agreements, these restrictions may apply to joint accounts in addition to individual accounts.
+If the financial advisor leaves his/her employer owing money on a promissory note and with money in a brokerage account held by their employer, the brokerage firm is likely to restrict that account.

-If you have questions about a financial advisor promissory note, The White Law Group may be able to help you.
-To speak to a securities attorney, please call our office at 888-637-5510.
+If you have questions about promissory note arbitration, The White Law Group may be able to help you.
+To speak to a national securities attorney, please call our offices at 888-637-5510.

 I find this very useful.
 I am in a situation where after having left my previous brokerage firm they issued a letter to my clients recommending a new broker.
 The letter oddly enough had my name in the signature portion and referred to me in the body of the letter as the branch manager which I was not.